Who and when do England play next? Route to Women’s Euro 2025 final

 A potential advantage of going through as runners-up is that England are now on the opposite side of the draw as world champions Spain and they cannot face the tournament favourites until the final.

-Should England win their quarter-final they will play either Norway or Italy in what appears to be a far more winnable semi-final.
-Norway won all three matches to top Group A while Italy were runners-up in Group B after beating Belgium, drawing with Portugal and losing to Spain.
+Should England win their quarter-final they will play Italy in what appears to be a far more winnable semi-final.
+Italy were runners-up in Group B after beating Belgium, drawing with Portugal and losing to Spain, and stunned Norway ino their quarter-final.

 On the other side of the draw, Spain will play hosts Switzerland in the quarter-finals.
 Should the world champions advance, they will play a heavyweight semi-final against either France or Germany.